Unlucky-Life/ankimon/update_txt.md

 Feature C: **Dialog Window for Ankimon News/Events/Update Infos** - The next update will introduce a new dialog window that displays the latest Ankimon news, events, and information about updates, keeping players informed about what's new.

+Feature D: **Can now remember old Attacks** - The next update will introduce a new feature, where Pokemons can learn their old / once forgotten moves!

 ### Bug Fixes:

 - Fix for the issue with deletion of Pokémon, Items, Badges collection files.